ComlanGiovanni/42-Exam-Rank-02/Level 2/alpha_mirror/README.md

 ## Subject

 ```
-Assignment name  : first_word
+Assignment name  : alpha_mirror
-Expected files   : first_word.c
+Expected files   : alpha_mirror.c
 Allowed functions: write
 --------------------------------------------------------------------------------

-Write a program that takes a string and displays its first word, followed by a
+Write a program called alpha_mirror that takes a string and displays this string
+after replacing each alphabetical character by the opposite alphabetical
-newline.
+character, followed by a newline.

-A word is a section of string delimited by spaces/tabs or by the start/end of
-the string.
+'a' becomes 'z', 'Z' becomes 'A'
+'d' becomes 'w', 'M' becomes 'N'

+and so on.

+Case is not changed.

-If the number of parameters is not 1, or if there are no words, simply display
+If the number of arguments is not 1, display only a newline.
-a newline.

 Examples:

-$> ./first_word "FOR PONY" | cat -e
-FOR$
+$>./alpha_mirror "abc"
+zyx
-$> ./first_word "this        ...    is sparta, then again, maybe    not" | cat -e
+$>./alpha_mirror "My horse is Amazing." | cat -e
-this$
+Nb slihv rh Znzarmt.$
-$> ./first_word "   " | cat -e
+$>./alpha_mirror | cat -e
 $
-$> ./first_word "a" "b" | cat -e
-$
-$> ./first_word "  lorem,ipsum  " | cat -e
-lorem,ipsum$
 $>
 ```